 by Judy Rankin and Shayla Gray

-The land of giant pineapples is the story of Shayla Gray, an average girl living on a small farm in Melbourne’s outer suburbs.
-On Shayla’s eleventh birthday, Shayla’s older sister, Willow, admits to seeing some peculiar movement in one of the paddocks around a group of pineapple palm trees they call Plantation Island.
+The land of giant pineapples is the story of eleven-year-old Shayla Gray, an average girl living on a small farm in Melbourne’s outer suburbs.
+On Shayla’s eleventh birthday, her fifteen-year-old sister, Willow, admits to seeing some peculiar movement in one of the paddocks around a group of pineapple palm trees they call Plantation Island.
 After an argument with her father, Willow disappears.
 Shayla is sure Willow’s disappearance has something to do with the ‘peculiar movement’ and sets out to find her sister and uncover the mystery.

 BOOK 1 IN THE CATALUNYA TRILOGY

 The loyalty of a once-proud nation exploited by a pact it must honour; a war that divides families, friends and communities.
 Catelina Marés, a stubborn, beautiful and fiercely proud Catalan woman must fight for all she loves and cries out for while the twists of history and fate intervene.
 Will she keep what her heart holds dear?

 And what of her childhood friend, grown into a man who chooses to put his country before all else.
 Will Mateo Amador lose everything and everyone he values to do his duty for his people?